tymorrow/mst-website/cs1580/lab2.md

 ---

 #### Story Time
-So Professor Price is getting overwhelmed.
+Professor Price is getting overwhelmed.
 He used to teach math and some local high school students found out about this.
 So now, on top of teaching C++ this semester, doing a ton of advising, and taking vitamins, these local students are taking their math homework to him for help.
 He does his best to be accommodating but he is finding it a little hard to manage.
 It's even worse because his cows are calling him on his cell phone wondering why [he does not take them for romantic walks anymore]({{site.baseurl}}/img/clayton1.jpg).
 He decided to try and write a simple program for these students that would help them speed up their calculations.
-Unfortunately, his hands tripped while trying to send a text message and he had to type the code much like [an animal playing the drums]({{site.baseurl}}/img/drummer.gif).
+Unfortunately, he had one minute of free time in which to do it, so he had to [type the code quickly]({{site.baseurl}}/img/drummer.gif).
 As a result, his code is a disaster, but fortunately for everyone, he has you to fix it.

 ---